 - Archiving completed applications to remove them from consideration by Checklist type Rules or any Rule or Query filtering on Period: Active using Query - Batch Management - Round to move applications into an inactive Period-Round schema.

 - Updating filters such as application: term where necessary to ready Slate for the next application cycle.

 - Making any other necessary changes to your Slate application.

-- Archiving communications or forms (if necessary).
+- Archiving or updating communications or forms including event templates if necessary.

 Housekeeping is an important part of good Slate Stewardship.
 Housekeeping tasks involve auditing your database to ensure Slate is configured as efficiently and sustainably as possible.
 Some common housekeeping tasks include:

 - Use Check Rules to identify inefficient Rules that must be reconfigured

 - Review scheduled queries to ensure they are configured as efficiently as possible